chem330/chem330.github.io/lab-syllabus.md

 When turning in assignments:

- - Files should be uploaded to the assignment page on Canvas.
+ - Files should be uploaded to the assignment page on Canvas and/or turned in via MATLAB (whichever is specified).
  - Files should be of the types and quantity specified in the assignment.
- - Files should be given a clear, logical filename.
  - Files may be sorted automatically by a computer.
 Therefore, any files not named appropriately, not in the specified format, or submitted elsewhere (e.g. email) may not be graded.
- - Any electronic assignments turned in via hardcopy will not be graded.
+ - Any electronic assignments turned in via hardcopy or turned in via email will not be graded.

 Submissions that do not follow these guidelines may incur point deductions or may not be graded.